erickubenka/gladini/README.md

 ## Components

 ### Underlying Selenium Grid
-As mentioned in the introduction section, Gladius uses Selenium 4.
+As mentioned in the introduction section, Gladini uses Selenium 4.
 Selenium Grid is deployed in Kubernetes and exposed on `4444` for all Kubernetes cluster communication.

 > !!! - IMPORTANT: Node have to expose ports form `4442` to `4444` because Selenium Grid system will use `4442` and `4443` for internal communication.

 ### Prometheus
-Gladius uses Prometheus as well as Prometheus adapter for providing metrics and especially custom metrics to the Kubernetes cluster.
+Gladini uses Prometheus as well as Prometheus adapter for providing metrics and especially custom metrics to the Kubernetes cluster.
-With the exposed custom metrics Gladius is able to fullfill autoscaling nodes and browser sessions.
+With the exposed custom metrics Gladini is able to fullfill autoscaling nodes and browser sessions.

 ### Metrics
-Gladius ships with its own Prometheus metrics exporter, called `Selex`, a simple abbreviation for "Selenium exporter".
+Gladini ships with its own Prometheus metrics exporter, called `Selex`, a simple abbreviation for "Selenium exporter".
 Selex will use the Selenium Grid Hub API, provided under http://selenium-hub:NODE_Port/status, and is implemented in a simple `Golang` HTTP Listener.
 To parse the JSON into objects, Selex provide some structs.

 > Note: As writing this, the Selenium 4 API is hard to use, because sometimes the response-json structure will change, depending on state of the node.
 To workaround this Selex will use dynamically JSON-map-parsing.